zauberzeug/nicegui/README.md

 python3 main.py
 ```

-Note: The script will automatically reload the GUI if you modify your code.
+The GUI is now avaliable thorugh http://localhost/ in your browser.
+Note: The script will automatically reload the page if you modify the code.

 ## API

-The API reference is hosted at [https://nicegui.io](https://nicegui.io).
-Also have a look at [examples.py](https://github.com/zauberzeug/nicegui/tree/main/examples.py) for an extensive demonstration of what you can do with NiceGUI.
+The API reference is hosted at [https://nicegui.io](https://nicegui.io) and is [implemented with NiceGUI itself](https://github.com/zauberzeug/nicegui/blob/main/main.py).
+You should also have a look at [examples.py](https://github.com/zauberzeug/nicegui/tree/main/examples.py) for an extensive demonstration of what you can do with NiceGUI.